exonum/exonum-doc/src/home/design-overview.md

 - The consensus algorithm is divided into rounds, the beginning of which is determined by each validator based on its local clock.
   For every round, there is a predefined leader validator.
-The leader creates a *block proposal* and sends it to other validators.
+The leader creates a *block proposal* and sends it to other validators
-- Other validators check the proposal, and if it is correct, vote for it by broadcasting *prevote* messages to the validators.
+- Other validators check the proposal, and if it is correct, vote for it by broadcasting *prevote* messages to the validators
-- If a validator collects prevote messages for the same proposal from a supermajority of validators, it executes transactions in the proposal, creates a *precommit* message with the resulting data storage state and broadcasts it to the validators.
+- If a validator collects prevote messages for the same proposal from a supermajority of validators, it executes transactions in the proposal, creates a *precommit* message with the resulting data storage state and broadcasts it to the validators
-- Finally, if there are precommits from a supermajority of validators for a common proposal, the proposal becomes a new block.
+- Finally, if there are precommits from a supermajority of validators for a common proposal, the proposal becomes a new block

 The consensus algorithm can withstand up to 1/3 of the validators acting maliciously, being switched off or isolated from the rest of the network.
-This is the best possible amount under the conditions in which the Exonum consensus operates.
-For example, a leader may not generate a proposal in time, or send different proposals to different validators; eventually, all honestly acting validators will agree on the same new block.
+This is the best possible amount under the conditions in which the Exonum consensus operates (partial synchrony, which can be roughly summarized as the absence of reference time in the system).
+For example, a leader may not generate a proposal in time, or send different proposals to different validators;
+eventually, all honestly acting validators will agree on the same new block.

 ## Data Storage